Surfing guide to Australia

 This trendy coastal town is a popular hangout for hippies, hipsters, and surfers.
-The main beach in Byron Bay is an excellent place to begin your Aussie surf experience with beginner lessons from Let's Go Surfing.
+The main beach in Byron Bay is an excellent place to start your Aussie surf experience with beginner lessons from Let's Go Surfing.
 Sign up for a private or group lesson to learn the basics.
-Women can also sign up for a female-only class.
+Women can also join a female-only class.
 Other great surf beaches in Byron include Tallow Beach and Wategos Beach.
-After you’ve braved the waves, discover more aquatic adventure.
-In Byron, you can kayak with dolphins, snorkel with sea turtles or trot along Seven Mile Beach on horseback.
+After you’ve braved the waves, discover more aquatic adventures; you can kayak with dolphins, snorkel with sea turtles or trot along Seven Mile Beach on horseback.

 Bells Beach, a 90-minute drive from Melbourne along the Great Ocean Road, attracts the world's finest professional surfers and is the arena for the well-known surf competition, the Rip Curl Pro Bells Beach, held each year in March or April.
 The beach is fringed by rock cliffs that make an excellent vantage point for watching the action.
 Enrol in a surf lesson with Go Ride a Wave surf school, which operates from four nearby locations along the Great Ocean Road – Torquay, Lorne, Ocean Grove and Anglesea.